The Communications Team

 Features, however, are considered to be pieces about conferences, the launch of research projects, the announcement of new ideas – thoughtful and discursive pieces, without a “newsy” angle.

-If we think your story will work well in the National Press and get picked up by media outlets, we will write a press release for it.
+If we think your story will work well in the National Press and get picked up by media outlets, we will write and issue a press release.

 Research Horizons and features